Ximaz/epitech-ci-cd/README.md

 have the "cleanest" code in terms of Epitech, and making sure it respects both it's Coding Style and it doesn't leak, thanks to Valgrind.

+This project may remember you of the `B-DOP-200 chocolatine` project, because it's the exact same thing, except is has many more features.

 # Triggers

 The CI/CD will be triggered on push and when merging pull requests, on all